 What happens at your appointment

-The doctor or nurse will ask about your lifestyle and relationships, and any problems you might be having.
+- ask about your lifestyle and relationships, and any problems you might be having

-They'll carry out basic health checks, such as taking your blood pressure.
+- do some basic health checks, such as taking your blood pressure

-They'll also examine your genitals to rule out any obvious physical cause.
+- examine your genitals to rule out any obvious physical cause

-If you have symptoms like needing to pee more often, your doctor may also need to examine your prostate.
+If you have symptoms like needing to pee more often than usual, you may also have an examination of your prostate (rectal examination).